 Where you have agreed to receive marketing messages from train operating companies, we will pass them your contact details.

-In some circumstances, disclosures of personal data to the police (and other law enforcement agencies) are permitted by the Data Protection Act 1998 (DPA), if they relate to the prevention or detection of crime and/or the apprehension or prosecution of offenders.
+In some circumstances, disclosures of personal data to the police (and other law enforcement agencies) are permitted by data protection legislation, if they relate to the prevention or detection of crime and/or the apprehension or prosecution of offenders.
 Before any such disclosure takes place, the police are required to demonstrate that the personal data concerned will assist them in this respect.
-Each police request to TfL is dealt with on a strictly case-by-case basis to ensure that any such disclosure is lawful and in accordance with the DPA.
+Each police request to TfL is dealt with on a strictly case-by-case basis to ensure that any such disclosure is lawful and in accordance with data protection legislation.

-TfL and its service providers currently process personal information relating to Oyster within the United Kingdom and the USA.
+TfL, its service providers and academic research partners currently process personal information relating to Oyster within the European Economic Area and the USA.
 Any such processing is subject to appropriate contractual safeguards and carried out in accordance with the requirements of UK and EU privacy legislation.

 If you download and use our mobile ticketing app, certain information may be collected automatically.
 This may include the type of mobile device you are using and its unique identifier (such as the device name or ID), Internet Protocol (IP) address, Media Access Control (MAC) address, and IMEI number.